RLL24187/MKS22X-FinalProject/README.md

 Elizabeth: move & shoot weren't working and I couldn't find out why

 5/22/19
-Rachel:
+Rachel: Created the Game constructor and started work on a new helper function "inRadius" to help with "inContact"
 Elizabeth: move works!!
 The cause was because the game kept resetting.
 Created the abstract monster class.